Super Mario Bros. (pinball): Development

+It is the first licensed pinball machine by Gottlieb, and the first Gottlieb pinball machine to include a dot matrix display (DMD).

 Super Mario Bros. was designed by Jon Norris, with artwork by David Moore, Constantino Mitchell and Jeanine Mitchell.
 Despite the name "Super Mario Bros.", the machine shares a majority of its artwork with Super Mario World, released two years prior in 1990, and features Wart from Super Mario Bros.
 2 and Bowser in his "King Koopa" design from the DIC Entertainment television cartoons in its backglass artwork.
 It was the first pinball machine produced by Gottlieb to use the dot-matrix display, a screen on the bottom of the lightbox that keeps track of the current score and can also display various animations during gameplay.
 The animations were done by Rand Paulin and Daryl Moore, the former of whom also programmed the machine along with Allen Edwall.
 The music was composed by Dave Zabriskie, with sound effects by Craig Beierwaltes.
+Jon Norris said the game was designed more for younger players.

 Mario's voice in the machine was speculated to have been done by Charles Martinet, who had begun performing the role in 1991; Martinet stated at a convention in June 2018 that he thought that Gottlieb stole his voice without compensating him or giving him credit.
 However, according to Zabriskie, Gottlieb hired Craig Brolley through Voices Unlimited to provide Mario's voice.
 Brolley had previously done voice-over work for Cactus Jack's, another pinball machine by Gottlieb.

+Reception

+In Play Meter's equipment poll it first appeared at 14th in July 1992, rising to 6th in August 1992, but by December 1992 had fallen to 13th amongst the pinball games.

+RePlay magazine said Premier was "enjoying its best pinball success in years"; the game was 8th in its Players Choice of pinball machines in August 1992.

+A review for The Flipside anticipated that it would do well with younger and novice players, but unlikely to hold the interest of good players.